 One of the primary FDA regulations called ‘Title 21 Code of Federal Regulations (CFR) Part 11’ states that “Persons may use electronic records instead of paper records or electronic signatures in place of traditional signatures, in whole or in part, provided that the requirements of this part met, and that a docket stating a company’s intent submitted to the FDA.

 The transition from a paper-based quality management documentation to a comprehensive digital record system is not simple; it involves an array of challenges.
 Below are a few:

 4.Changing Complacent Corporate Culture electing an intuitive, easy-to-use system and overall organizational change management are two critical parameters to ensure a swift transition to a digital system.
 It is essential to make end-users understand the workflow benefits of digital document management systems.
-If issues get ignored before the transition to a more compliant system, the legacy system’s inefficiencies will transfer to the new system.
-Even though there could be initial resistance to switch to such a controlled system, the long term benefits will outweigh the short term user adaption issue.
-Being prepared and setting an expectation of what the change will be like and what sort of issues to expect will be the first step to help users understand that the changeover may feel difficult at first but ultimately will help them be more successful.
+If issues get ignored before the transition to a more compliant system, the legacy system’s inefficiencies will transfer over to the new system.
+Even though there could be initial resistance to switch to such a controlled system, the long-term benefits will outweigh the short-term user adaption issue.
+Being prepared and setting an expectation of what the change will be like and the type of issues to expect will be the first step to help users understand that the changeover may feel difficult at first but ultimately will help them be more successful.

 Companies, therefore, require a digital system that demonstrates both regulatory and functional electronic signature compliance.
 A system that

 - provides scalability and flexibility to customize workflows

 - supports bulk approval of all artifacts which are duly reviewed and signed off from a regulatory perspective

 - supports test management processes such as test plan, test lab, etc.